 - How does it show whether CX is improving, or just being measured?

-Speech analytics software applies AI to analyze vocal signals like tone, pitch, and silence.
-These tools go beyond transcription, capturing the emotional and acoustic context of conversations.
-When integrated into QA, coaching, or CX systems, speech analytics can help identify friction, improve compliance, and guide agent development.
+Speech analytics software applies AI to analyze vocal signals like tone, pitch, and silence, going beyond transcription to capture the emotional and acoustic context of conversations and identify friction, improve compliance, and guide agent development when integrated into QA, coaching, and CX workflows.

-- Can it detect emotion, silence, or tonal shifts—not just flagged words?
+- Can your speech analytics detect emotion, silence, and tonal shifts, not just flagged words?

-- Does it connect vocal insights to QA, compliance, or coaching actions?
+- Does your AI connect vocal insights to QA, compliance, and coaching actions?

 - Can alerts be triggered based on acoustic signals in real time?

-- Will it correlate speech patterns with outcomes like CSAT, risk, or retention?
+- Will your AI correlate speech patterns with outcomes like CSAT, risk, and retention?

-- Does it process audio across formats—voicemail, recorded calls, and live?
+- Does your software process audio across formats including voicemail, recorded calls, and live?

-Compliance monitoring software uses AI to detect policy violations, regulatory risks, and script adherence issues across contact center interactions.
-These tools are essential for teams operating under strict compliance frameworks such as PCI, HIPAA, or FDCPA.
+Compliance monitoring software uses AI to detect policy violations, regulatory risks, and script adherence issues across contact center interactions, essential for teams operating under strict compliance frameworks like PCI, HIPAA, and FDCPA.

-- Does the software support real-time and post-call compliance detection?
+- Does your compliance monitoring software support real-time and post-call compliance detection?

-- Can it flag multiple regulatory risks (e.g., PCI, HIPAA, FDCPA) without custom scripting?
+- Can your AI flag multiple regulatory risks (e.g., PCI, HIPAA, FDCPA) without custom scripting?

-- Does it integrate with QA or legal workflows, or only alert you to issues?
+- Does your software integrate with QA or legal workflows, or only alert you to issues?

 - Will violations automatically trigger coaching, documentation, or escalation steps?